Welcome to my website! Here you can find more information about myself and my research.

 Check out my social network analysis blog!

 Coding is an essential skill for behavioral ecologists (Theobold et al., 2020; Auker & Barthelmess 2020), but if you’re like me, coding is not exactly intuitive and can be overwhelming!
-I created a blog to compile all of the resources I use to help me learn to code, and I supplement these resources with my notes.
+I created a blog to compile all of the resources I use to help me learn to code (mostly social network analysis), and I supplement these resources with my notes.
 I hope to update my blog as I learn, so it can be a helpful resource for anyone at any stage looking to learn analytical skills in R. Particularly skills for behavioral analyses like social network analysis.
 Here is a good place to start.

 For more info